Removing Marital Property Before Divorce: Is It Legal?

 Community property states (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin) are strict about splitting everything up “equitably” or fairly based on the particular circumstances of the marriage.
 So, be careful if you are from any of the states.

-#3.
-It is Considered as Fraud:
+3. It is considered as fraud:

 Not only is removing marital property before divorce a breach of fiduciary duty, but it’s also illegal.
 You could be subject to criminal charges if caught hiding assets from your spouse.